drewjtaylor/weatherApp/README.md

 Before the API to look up the user's location will work, the .env file needs updated.

-If you're running a clone locally, you'll need to make a project with google cloud console and get an API key, then create and update the variable in the `src/.env` file like this:
+If you're running a clone locally, you'll need to make a project with google cloud console and get an API key, then create a `.env` file in the root directory, and update the variable like this:

 `REACT_APP_GMAPAPIKEY = "your-key-here"`